 Play a game.

-We have a closet full of board games, decks of cards, and dice.
+We have a closet full of board games, tile games, decks of cards, card games, and dice.
 We find something we all want to play or can all play.
 Some games aren’t feasible for kids who are just learning to read or who are a bit young to really understand the concept of a particular game.
 In this case, our youngest will pair up with my husband, myself, or an older sibling.

 We often pair up to make playing more fun.
 Sometimes we do so just to play the same game together.
 Some games call for 4 players.
 If we can’t get away with playing with more players, we break up into four teams.

 Another thing we have done is to set up different game stations.
 We’ll choose a few different games that can be played with two people and set up game stations around the room.
 We will rotate what games we play and with whom we play them.

 We have also had game tournaments.
 We’ll pick a game and play in two groups.
 The winners of each group then play each other for first place.

 We prefer to stay close to home for our outside family dates.
 We usually do these in the afternoon or early evening when the sun is still out.

 We like to go on walks together in our neighborhood or local foothills.